A simple package for adding Shopify authentication to Django apps.

 It persists users' Shopify access tokens in the database, rather than in the Session, meaning your app will be able to make API calls on behalf of a user when they're not logged in.

-It supports the authentication flow for new-style "Embedded SDK" Shopify apps.
+It supports the authentication flow for "Embedded SDK" Shopify apps.

-If you're using this package on a regular basis and feel you'd be a good fit to take over active development, please contact me.
+If you're using this package on a regular basis and feel you'd be a good fit to help out with active development, please contact me.

 Tests are run against Django versions defined in